Classical Geometric Fluctuation Relations: Introduction

-Although the FI is well established in many areas such as biology \cite{frank2009}, ecology \cite{mayer2006}, and economy \cite{sahalia2008}, its interest sparkles within metrological and informational contexts, specially in quantum metrology and information \cite{Escher2011, Toth2012, hyllus2012, Liu_2020, min2022, marvian2022}, where the FI is used as an estimator on average of an unknown parameter related to a known distribution due to the Cram\'er-Rao bound \cite{Cramer_1946, Rao1992}.
-It emerges in this scenario as the lower bound to the variance of the unknown parameter, let us say $\theta = \theta_{i} = \theta_{j}$, meaning the variance of $\theta$ is lower bound by the inverse of the FI of $\theta$.
+Although the FI is a key concept in many areas such as biology \cite{frank2009}, ecology \cite{mayer2006}, and economy \cite{sahalia2008}, its interest has sparkled within metrological and informational contexts, specially in quantum metrology and information \cite{Escher2011, Toth2012, hyllus2012, Liu_2020, min2022, marvian2022}, where the FI is used as an estimator of an unknown parameter related to a known distribution due to the Cram\'er-Rao (CR) bound \cite{Cramer_1946, Rao1992}.
+The inverse of FI emerges in this scenario as the lower bound to the variance of the unknown parameters meaning the variance of $\theta$ is lower bound by the inverse of the FI of $\theta$.

-In the context of single-parameter Fisher Information (FI), the expression from Eq.~(\ref{FI_average}) can be reformulated for $\theta = \theta_{i} = \theta_{j}$ when the chosen parameter is time-dependent, \textit{i.e.}, associated with a time-varying protocol.
-It reads:
+In the context of single-parameter Fisher Information (FI), $\theta_{i} = \theta_{j} = \theta $, and when $\theta $ is time-dependent, -- \textit{i.e.}, the parameter associated with a time-varying protocol -- Eq.~(\ref{FI_average}) can be reformulated and reads,

+where the integrals indicate an average on $P(x|\theta(t))$; particularly, when the parameter is the time itself, $\theta(t) = t$, the FI is given by

-This equation shows that FI represents the average entropy production.
-Using the Cramér-Rao (CR) bound, one can establish a series of thermodynamic uncertainty relations (TUR) \cite{Nicholson2018, Ito2018, TanvanVU2019_TUR, ItoDechant2020, nicholson2020, Falasco2020}.
+which is the case we consider along this manuscript.
+In stochastic systems, the entropy of the system is given by the surprisal $s_{{\rm sys}}(x,t) = -\log P(x,t)$ (we consider $k_{B} = 1$ throughout the whole manuscript).
+It means that this equation shows that FI represents the average stochastic system entropy production.
+Using the CR bound, one can establish a series of thermodynamic uncertainty relations (TUR) \cite{Nicholson2018, Ito2018, TanvanVU2019_TUR, ItoDechant2020, nicholson2020, Falasco2020} and relates to the concept of speed limits for physical processes as well~\cite{Busch2002}.
+In classical systems, it has been shown that in steady-state conditions (whether equilibrium or not), there are trade-off between the speed at which a system evolves from one state to another and the entropy produced during that change~\cite{Okuyama2018, Shiraishi2018, Ito2018, Gupta2020}.